 - a signed tutor or employer reference letter.

-Candidates are encouraged to prepare these documents in advance of hearing the final outcome of their application in March 2019.
+We advise you to prepare these documents in advance of hearing the final outcome of their application in March 2020.

 Where can I go?

-I'm currently a language assistant in China – can I apply again?
+I'm currently working as part of this programme in China – can I apply again?